altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 Behind it though, was her younger self rollerskating in the park~ *Her younger self dissipated into nothing*
 ~Leaving a hole, in the shape of a person in her memories.
-An outline controlled by that entity in her head~ 'M::I am looking at the wrong thing...'
+An outline controlled by that entity in her head.
+A part of her lost to that creature~
+'M::I am looking at the wrong thing...'
 ~The part she was looking at, the hole in the shape of her...
 That was the weapon, not the creature...
-The creature, she realized, was all around her~ 'M::Okay, out of my memories...
+The creature, she realized, wasn't her darker self, but was all around her: controlling it.
+Surrounding that empty shape, piloting it like a puppet~ 'M::Okay, out of my memories...
 What else do I have in my head?'
 ~She knew it could follow into her dreams, but maybe...~